lixinW/ship-hats-docs/portal/manage-users.md

 1. Search for the user whose access you want to manage.
 1. From the **Action** column, click ![3 dots](./images/3_dot.png) corresponding to the user.
 1. Select **Manage Access**, and then select the tools that you want to enable for the user.
 Following options are available:
-   - **CI tools:** Select this option if the user is required to have access to JIRA, Confluence, Bitbucket, Bamboo, pCloudy, SonarQube, Fortify SCA & WebInspect, and Prisma Cloud services.
+   - **CI tools:** Select this option if the user is required to have access to Jira, Confluence, Bitbucket, Bamboo, pCloudy, SonarQube, Fortify SCA & WebInspect, Fortify on Demand, and Prisma Cloud services.
-   - **SonaType tools:** Select this option if the user is required to have access to Nexus Repository and Nexus IQ Scan services.
+   - **SonaType tools:** Select this option if the user is required to have access to Nexus IQ and Nexus Repo Scan services.

    <kbd>![manage-access](./images/manage-access.png ':size=100%')</kbd>